 Being There is a four-year project funded by the Engineering and Physical Sciences Research Council (EPSRC).

-EPSRC brought together five collaborative teams of researchers from the Universities of Exeter, Bath, Oxford and Cambridge and the Bristol Robotics Laboratory.
-Working in collaboration with the Watershed art organisation.
+EPSRC brought together five collaborative teams of researchers from the Universities of Exeter, Bath, Oxford, and Cambridge, and the Bristol Robotics Laboratory.
+Working in collaboration with the Watershed art organization.
 A diverse range of creative practitioners to produce original work exploring current themes in robotics.
 Thereby, using state-of-the-art technologies.